Houtmann/AFPTCL/README.md

-Usage : python main.py path
+Usage : python main.py

+- optional arguments:
+  -h, --help            show this help message and exit -p PATH, --path PATH  precise path of disk
+  -cv                   Copy videos files in tmp dir -sf                   Don't search files in disk -hash                 Hash all files of the disk and store it in sqlite3 db -exif                 Get exif informations on specified jpeg image